fiatconnect/specification/fiatconnect-api.md

 1. **Client Developers**: Client developers will not have to exert any specific implementation effort in order to integrate with any particular CICO provider.
 After implementing a single native flow with the FiatConnect SDK, supporting new providers comes for free.
 2. **CICO Providers**: CICO providers, particularly smaller ones, face a challenge in gaining initial adoption; they often must rely on the *client* to spend engineering effort creating an integration.
-With FiatConnect, the onus of implementation is placed upon the CICO provider.
-While this does require some engineering effort, once a provider implements a FiatConnect API, they can immediately start providing crypto/fiat liquidity to *any* client, at no cost to the client developer.
+With FiatConnect, this dependency is removed.
+Once a provider implements a FiatConnect API, they can immediately start providing crypto/fiat liquidity to *any* client, at no cost to the client developer.
 Client developers are thus much more likely to integrate with FiatConnect-compliant providers, making
    FiatConnect a compelling option for providers in order to drive adoption.
-3. **End User**: Since FiatConnect makes it simple for clients to integrate with a large variety of providers with differing geographical support, the end user will have access to broad CICO coverage in whatever client they choose to use, as long as it integrates with the FiatConnect SDK.
-   Since clients will be able to integrate with a large number of providers using FiatConnect, we also predict that the FiatConnect specification will encourage competition among CICO providers, ultimately leading a decrease in spreads and fees for the end user
-4. **Network**: FiatConnect directly benefits network health, by increasing the bandwidth for liquidity between the network's native assets and fiat currencies.
-Currently, cashing in to new networks from fiat presents a bottleneck for network TVL.
-FiatConnect solves this, as well as the issue of cashing out.
-While one may argue that since both the cash-in and cash-out experiences are improved symmetrically, network TVL should remain flat, we believe that inexpensive, bi-directional liquidity between crypto and fiat is a compelling feature of blockchain networks, and will drive a net increase in network TVL.
+3. **End User**: Since FiatConnect will reduce the total amount of engineering work required to integrate providers in clients, end users will have access to a much broader selection of providers than they previously did.
+Furthermore, with the time saved by wallet/dapp developers by integrating with FiatConnect-compatible providers, they will have more bandwidth to innovate on their core products, further increasing value for the end user.

 This document offers a specification for the FiatConnect API for CICO providers; it discusses the client-side FiatConnect SDK only when necessary, and only as it concerns the FiatConnect API design.